Guide to VAT Loans

 The eligibility for VAT finance varies depending on the lender, but common criteria include:

 - Being a VAT-registered business

 - Having a turnover of more than £85,000 (excluding VAT)

 - Being a UK-based business

 - Trading for more than one year

 - Meeting specific credit checks and financial reviews

 VAT loans can range from as low as £2,000 to as much as £5 million.

 The sum borrowed will depend on the unique circumstances of the business and its eligibility.

-The loan duration typically varies between 3 months and 1 year, with fixed monthly payments.
+The loan duration typically varies between 3 months and one year, with fixed monthly payments.